fieldtensor/code-samples/README.md

 C++ based web framework which I created myself.
 At the core of the framework is the idea that server-side construction of HTML should be done by using a DOM tree (which is then text-ified before output the client).
-This is in contrast to the textual cut-and-paste approach used by may Perl/Python based systems, and PHP.
+This is in contrast to the textual cut-and-paste approach used by may Perl or Python based systems, and PHP.
 Having the HTML represented as a searchable and re-arrangeable DOM tree makes many programming tasks much more intuitive.

 The HTML parser in these files walks through HTML source code and delivers a